Anwar720/puzzles/reverse_words/Readme.md

 solution:

-    - create a function that takes a string as parameter
+- create a function that takes a string as parameter:
     - define variables start to hold the start of a word
     - define a variable tmp to hold the reversed words
     - loop through the length of the string
     - check for space and end to the sentence
         - if a space occurs or end to the sentence